Surgeon General on Delta variant: If you are not vaccinated, you are in trouble - Local News 8

 Local efforts to vaccinate continue

-In a move to get more shots into arms, Maryland Gov. Larry Hogan said the state will provide $1 million in college scholarships beginning July 12 for people between 12 and 17 who get vaccinated.
+In a move to get more shots into arms, Maryland will provide $1 million in college scholarships beginning Monday for people between 12 and 17 who get vaccinated, Gov. Larry Hogan said.

 “I cannot imagine a better incentive than a college education,” said Dr. Jay Perman, the chancellor of Maryland’s university system.

+All Covid-19 deaths in Maryland last month occurred in unvaccinated people, state officials said in a tweet.
+Additionally, 95% of new Covid-19 cases in the state — as well as 93% of new hospitalizations — occurred in people who were unvaccinated, according to Michael Ricci, the governor’s spokesperson.

-Two scholarships will be awarded every week for eight weeks through Labor Day, Hogan said, when four winners will be picked.
-Hogan said the winners will receive a Maryland 529 prepaid college trust contract, which locks in today’s tuition rates for the future, or a Maryland 529 College investment plan.
+Under the incentive program, two scholarships will be awarded every week for eight weeks through Labor Day, when four winners will be picked, Hogan said.
+Winners will get a Maryland 529 prepaid college trust contract, which locks in today’s tuition rates for the future, or a Maryland 529 College investment plan, Hogan said.

 The incentive is an effort by the state’s Department of Health and the Department of Higher Education.